Conduct a Free Iowa Warrant Search on Any Resident

 Municipalities may also maintain information on arrest warrants in their city.
 For example, local police departments can be a go-to resource for warrant searches at the city level.

-How To See if You or Someone Else Has a Warrant in Iowa
+How To See Who Has a Warrant in Iowa

 Citizens can find arrest warrants through Iowa Courts Online Electronic Docket Record Search.
 Using this online search, enter the individual’s full name to pull up any Iowa court cases associated with them.
 Individuals may also search by the case ID or citation number if that information is available.